ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 If $X$ is of type A, then we clearly have $X \cong 0 \times X \stackrel{\pi_1}{\to} 0$.
 Conversely, suppose there exists $p: X \to 0$.
 Note that since $0 \to 1$ is monic, there is at most one map $Y \to 0$ for any object $Y$.
 It follows quickly that maps $Y \to X$ are in natural bijective correspondence with maps $Y \to X \times 0$, so that $X \cong X \times 0$ by the Yoneda lemma.
 =--

 From this lemma, it follows that the full subcategory of type A objects in an AT category $C$ is equivalent to the category $C/0$, which is the category of coalgebras for the functor $A(X) = 0 \times X$.
 Hence the category of type A objects is coreflective.

 +-- {: .un_lem}
 ######Lemma
-Objects of type A are closed under products, coproducts, subobjects, and quotient objects.
+Objects of type A are closed under products, coproducts, subobjects, and quotient objects (= cokernels of kernel pairs).
 Therefore they give a full subcategory that is an AT category, in particular an effective regular category.
 =--

 +-- {: .proof}